 Help is available!
 Find easy access to mental health and suicide prevention resources by using the links provided here.

-If you or someone you care about is in crisis and needs immediate help, call the Crisis & Suicide Intervention HELPline at (951) 686-HELP (4357).
+If you or someone you care about is in crisis and needs immediate help, call the National Suicide Prevention Lifeline at (800) 273-8255.
 The phone lines are answered by trained professionals; the call is free and confidential.
+If you need to be connected to mental health services in Riverside County, call the CARES Line at (800) 706-7500.
 If emergency medical care is needed, call 9-1-1 or go to the emergency room of the nearest hospital.